olivierkastel/generator-retax/README.md

 * `selector/{page,index}`: **reselect** selectors for the smart component.

 ### seed-component
-This generator should not be used in a **retax-seed** project.
+This generator should not be used in a **target-seed** project.
 It should be called in am empty folder.

 It generates a standalone component that could be exported to github/npm.
 See [react-component-seed](https://github.com/hourliert/react-component-seed).

 ```
-yo retax:seed-component BlogPost
+yo target:seed-component BlogPost
 ```

 The first argument of this generator is the component name (Upper camel case).
 It is required.